-- 92. Oyster references and incorporates by reference paragraphs 1 through 82 of this Complaint. - 93.
-On information and belief, Defendants make, use, offer for sale and/or sell in the United States the 100G Accused Instrumentalities that infringe various claims of the '898 Patent, and continues to do so. - On information and belief, the 100G Accused Instrumentalities are a transceiver card for a telecommunications box for transmitting data over a first optical fiber and receiving data over a second optical fiber.
+97. Oyster references and incorporates by reference paragraphs 1 through 82 of this Complaint.

+98. On information and belief, Defendants make, use, offer for sale and/or sell in the United States the 100G Accused Instrumentalities that infringe various claims of the '898 Patent, and continues to do so.

+99. On information and belief, the 100G Accused Instrumentalities are a transceiver card for a telecommunications box for transmitting data over a first optical fiber and receiving data over a second optical fiber.
 The 100G Accused Instrumentalities, on information and belief, are designed in accordance with OIF 100G Standard.
 OIF has focused on DP-QPSK as the modulation format for 100G.
 On information and belief, the 100G Accused Instrumentalities are also designed in accordance with the OIF CFP2 ACO Standard.
+The technical editor of the OIF CFP2 ACO standard was Ciena employee Ian Betty.64 According to a Ciena press release, Ciena developed Dual-Polarization Quadrature Phase Shift Keying (DP-QPSK) modulation, and "[i]n August 2008, the Optical Internetworking Forum (OIF) acknowledged the strong performance of this approach, selecting it as the recommended line modulation format for 100G data transmission."65 According to the OIF CFP2 ACO standard, the goal of the OIF is "promoting worldwide compatibility of optical internetworking products."66 On information and belief, Ciena's 100G Accused Instrumentalities comply with the OIF CFP2 ACO interoperability standard that it helped to create and that incorporates technology that Ciena claims to have developed.
 The implementation of an exemplary OIF standardized DP-QPSK transceiver for sending and receiving data over optical fibers is depicted above.
 The blocks depicted above are printed on a single circuit board or card, as discussed previously.
 A product designed in accordance with the OIF CFP2 ACO standard, which shows a module or card that is implemented in a telecommunications box or system, is shown above.